 - Read and correctly interpret safe work method statements, telehandler specifications and load charts

-- Complete required documentation relevant to telehandler operation, including completing risk assessments and logbook entries
+- Complete required documentation relevant to telehandler operation, including completing risk assessments and telehandler logbook entries

 - Ensure that the safe working load of the telehandler isn’t exceeded

-Once competence is achieved, trainees will receive a Statement of Attainment (Nationally Accredited) and Proof of Training Card.
+Once competence is achieved, trainees will receive a Statement of Attainment and Proof of Training Card.

-- A maximum of 6 trainees are permitted
+- A maximum of 6 trainees can attend this course

 - Trainees will be assessed using a short-answer test and a practical assessment involving the operation of a telehandler to shift loads